Mushymato/MachineControlPanel/README.md

     * Default: Q
 * `Machine Select Key`: Press this key to open a selection menu for all machines in the game
     * Default: LeftControl+Q
-* `Save on Change`: Automatically save changes when closing the control panel or when changing pages.
 * `Progression Mode`: On the machine select page, hide not yet obtained machines.
 * `Default Page`: Page of control panel to display by default.
+* `Default Is Global`: Page of control panel to display by default.
 * `Alt Question Mark`: Use a more visible question mark icon for special outputs (previously the default icon).
-* `Prefetch Caches`: Preemptively cache relevant data to make menu open faster in game.
-Generally not an issue to enable, but another misbehaving mod can cause this mod to frequently reload the cache, leading to lag.
 * `Open Machine Select Menu`: Once a save is loaded, this option will display a button that opens the machine select menu, useful in case you are out of keybindings.

 ### Save Data

 Machine settings are recorded per farm in the save data, like vanilla save data this is written to the save file at end of the day and lost if you exit the game midday.

-In the machine selections menu, an opaque background indicates that machine has settings.
+In the machine selections menu, an opaque background indicates that machine has saved settings.

 ## Translations